 “But that’s in the U.S.,” you say.
 “I’m safe up here in Canada.”
 Not anymore!
 Voltage Pictures has also filed a lawsuit in Quebec (in Federal Court, where copyright lawsuits go in Canada).
 But as in the U.S., Voltage only has the IP addresses of the people they want to sue.
 So in a court order from August 29th, the Federal Court has ordered three ISPs – Bell, Vidéotron, and Cogeco – to attach names and addresses to those IP addresses.
 Uh oh.
 The scuttlebutt on my LinkedIn Tech Lawyers group is that it’s only 30 names, but still, it could be you!

 “But I never downloaded the Hurt Locker, so I’m cool” you’re saying to yourself.
 Sure, for now.
 Once the courts do something once, you can bet they’ll be doing it again.
 Peer-to-peer downloading has become the scourge of copyright owners, and they’ll be looking to launch more and more lawsuits like this.
+Peer-to-peer downloading doesn’t necessarily entail that anything illegal is occurring – in fact, many would suggest to Install Deluge on your Seedbox if you’re looking for a client-server that makes use of this kind of technology.
+It’s easy to see why big companies are wary of it but the potential application is expansive and is not contained to sharing copyrighted content alone.
 If they know the Court will order the ISPs to give up names and addresses, they will be way more willing to launch massive lawsuits like this, against as many people as they can find.
 We actually don’t know if the ISPs have complied with the order yet, but rest assured I’ll be following up on this story

 The problem here (well one of them) is that IP addresses do not necessarily equal the actual downloader.
 This ars technica piece does a nice job explaining that problem and giving a bunch of examples from the American case.
 Some people share wi-fi, some people steal it.
 Check your available wireless networks right now, there’s a good chance you’ll see “linksys (unsecured)”.
 Oh look, I have one.
 Uh, not that I would use it or anything, I’m a respectable lawyer.
 But let’s say I had connected, and downloaded the Hurt Locker, the ISP would certainly be giving the wrong name and address to the plaintiff.